Quantum marginals, faces, and coatoms: Quantum Marginals

 \section{Quantum Marginals}

-We discuss coatoms of the lattice of exposed faces of the convex set of quantum marginals.
-We examine the marginals of three bits in Section~\ref{sec:all3bits} as a reference for future studies of three qubits.
-Section~\ref{sec:rank-three} demonstrates the experimental search for coatoms with an example of three qubits.
+We discuss the experimental method regarding coatoms of the lattice of exposed faces of the convex set of quantum marginals.
+We examine the case of three bits in Section~\ref{sec:all3bits} as a reference for qubits.
+The Sections~\ref{sec:first-glimpse} and~\ref{sec:rank-three} examine three qubits.
 Section~\ref{sec:factor} is an excursion to probability distribution that factor.
-Section~\ref{sec:nonexposed} is an excursion to tomography and to the problem of nonexposed faces.
+Section~\ref{sec:nonexposed} is an excursion to tomography and nonexposed faces.